Skip To Main Content

 This club is perfect for students who love the challenge of chess or want to learn more about the game.
 Each session, members will engage in friendly matches, practice different strategies, and learn advanced techniques from experienced players.
 The Chess Club focuses on developing critical thinking, problem-solving skills, and patience through both individual and team play.
 Students will have opportunities to compete in local tournaments, participate in chess-themed events, and improve their game through collaborative learning and practice.

-Faculty Monitor: Mark Lewis
+Faculty Monitor: Marc Lewis

 Culture Club